Skip to main content

 We highly recommend starting with the Lobaro IoT Platform, as it offers a straightforward and secure way to manage your devices and data.
 Integration with third-party systems can then be implemented step by step for a smoother transition.

-Our devices are signed (via an intermediate) by our own device root certificate.
-Thus it is enough to trust the Lobaro CA to trust all devices.
-Devices might have different Intermediate CAs which are all signed by the Lobaro Root CA. If your MQTT / CoAP server does not trust this certificate, the connection will naturally be rejected.
+Our devices are signed (via an intermediate certificate) by our own Lobaro Root Certificate Authority (CA).
+Therefore, it is sufficient to trust the Lobaro Root CA to validate all device certificates.
+Devices may use different intermediate CAs, all of which are signed by the Lobaro Root CA. If your MQTT or CoAP server does not trust this root certificate, the connection will be rejected by design.

 The certificate can be downloaded here; if you should add it as a trusted CA on your server.